Data-Science-Big-Data-Research-Lab/MetaGen/docs/source/metagen_in_action/suc/scikit-learn.rst

     random_forest_classifier_definition.define_categorical("criterion", ['gini', 'entropy'])
     random_forest_classifier_definition.define_categorical("max_features", ['auto', 'sqrt', 'log2'])

-Step 4: Define fitness function.
-In this case, the the averaged accuracy over the folds on the cross validation has been selected.
-Note that the solution can be accessed like a dictionary to obtain the sampled hyparameters.
+Now, the fitness function is defined.
+It is used to evaluate every potential solution.
+In this case, the fitness function is the averaged accuracy over the folds on the cross validation.
+The |solution| variables can be accessed like a dictionary to obtain the sampled hyperparameters.

 .. code-block:: python